overte-org/overte/BUILD.md

 * CLIENT_ONLY // Will package only the Interface
 * SERVER_ONLY // Will package only the Server

-### Optimization build options

-* OVERTE_OPTIMIZE - This variable defaults to 1 if not set and enables compiler optimization flags on Linux and MacOS.
-Setting it to 0 will result in unoptimized build.
-* OVERTE_CPU_ARCHITECTURE - This variable contains architecture specific compiler flags which are used if `OVERTE_OPTIMIZE` is true.
-If it is not set, it defaults to `-march=native -mtune=native`, which helps yield more performance for locally used build, but for packaging it needs to be set to different value for portability, for example `-msse3`.
-Setting `OVERTE_CPU_ARCHITECTURE` to empty string will use default compiler settings and yield maximum compatibility.

 ### Developer Build Options